Fred and George Weasley: After Hogwarts

 As they leave, the twins inform their fellow students of their new shop in Diagon Alley and offer discounts to students who will likewise harass Umbridge.
 The swamp, meanwhile, remains for some time, since Umbridge is unable to remove it and no other teacher particularly wishes to.
 After Professor Umbridge is driven from the school, Professor Flitwick removes it, but leaves a small bit as a tribute to the Weasley twins.

-In The Half-Blood Prince, Fred and George continue to run their very successful joke shop, Weasleys' Wizard Wheezes, out of Diagon Alley with the help of at least one employee.
-At the beginning of the school year, they have a large advertisement for a potion called "U-No-Poo," poking fun at the common euphemism of Lord Voldemort in the wizarding community.
-Their import item, Peruvian Instant Darkness Powder is used by Draco Malfoy to escape the detection of former DA members.
-It is unclear if Fred and George have joined the Order of the Phoenix as they wished during the previous book.
-Their wares have twice been indirectly responsible for injuries suffered by their siblings: their Instant Darkness Powder allowed the werewolf Fenrir Greyback into Hogwarts, where he proceeded to savage Bill Weasley; and a love potion sold by them was ingested by Ron Weasley, requiring him to seek an antidote from the Potions Master, Professor Slughorn — who then accidentally poisoned him.

-Though Mrs. Weasley initially disapproved of their enterprises, she realised they had a natural gift and passion for their business and has since raised no objections.
+In The Half-Blood Prince, Fred and George continue to run their very successful joke shop, Weasleys' Wizard Wheezes, out of Diagon Alley.
+Though Mrs. Weasley initially disapproves of their enterprises, she realises they have a natural gift and passion for their business and has since raised no objections.
 In fact, she is now rather impressed with how successful the twins have become since leaving school.
-According to their proud younger brother Ron, "they're raking in the Galleons!"